-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Otisville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Otisville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Otisville is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Otisville who work in office and administrative support (14.21%), management occupations (12.22%), and food service (7.23%).

 Overall, Otisville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Otisville is worth considering.

 As is often the case in a small village, Otisville doesn't have a public transportation system that people use for their commute.

 In terms of college education, the citizens of Otisville rank slightly lower than the national average.
 13.34% of adults 25 and older in Otisville have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.